dpmc-lab/h2dg-surv/README.md

 #### Splits Preparation

-You have two options to obtain the dataset splits:

 **Option 1: Download pre-computed splits from Hugging Face**

 Download the splits directly from our [🤗 Hugging Face repository](https://huggingface.co/dpmc/h2dg-surv)